 ZERO TO DESSERT IN 60 SECONDS!

-Now back to this very delayed One Minute Cinnamon Roll in a Mug.
+Back to this very delayed Cinnamon Roll in a Mug.
 It is so easy to make.
 It literally takes a minute or two to form and about fifty seconds to cook.
-The name says one minute just because that sounded better than fifty seconds and what’s ten seconds between friends?

 Once it’s cooked, turn it out onto a plate and admire it’s cinnamon roll beauty for a second before anointing it with a generous dribble of frosting.
 Then tuck in immediately.
 Don’t keep it hanging around.
 It is best eaten right away because once it cools it gets a bit tough.